 - 1 pound ground pork

-- 1 pound ground veal I used ground Black Angus beef
+- 1 pound ground veal (I used ground beef)

-- All-purpose flour for dredging (about 1 cup)
+- All-purpose flour for dredging (about a cup)

-- 1/4 cup extra- virgin olive oil plus more as needed
+- 1/4 cup extra- virgin olive oil, more if needed

-- 1 jar 25-28 ounces of your favorite tomato sauce
+- 28 ounce jar of your favorite tomato sauce

 - 3 dried bay leaves